unioslo/norwegian-synonyms/README.md

 # norwegian-synonyms
-A short list of Norwegian synonyms that is used for search functionality on https://uio.no.
+A short list of Norwegian synonyms used for search functionality on https://uio.no.

+These synonyms are mostly concerned with overlap between Bokmål and Nynorsk, the two official forms of written Norwegian.

-Synonyms are contained in the file [synonyms_no.txt](synonyms_no.txt)
+The synonyms are contained in the file [synonyms_no.txt](synonyms_no.txt)

 ## See also:
 - https://www.sprakradet.no/sprakhjelp/Skriverad/Ordlister/